iankressin/obsidian-backup/2 - Notes/Rust book - Rc.md

 ### Questions
 *How a Rc is different than a regular reference?*\
 A regular reference can only have a single owner.
-Rcs, on the other hand, can have multiple ownersj
+Rcs, on the other hand, can have multiple owners